Midsumma and Australia Post Art Award

 People’s Choice Winner Determination

 The finalists’ artworks will be made available to the public for viewing and voting during Midsumma Festival.
-Finalists cannot place votes and voting must take place by ballot in person at the exhibition.
+Finalists cannot place votes.
+Voting will be in person at the exhibition, and through an online form if there is a digital presentation of the exhibition.
 The People’s Choice prize winner will receive $1000 (cash).

 This is a non-acquisitive art prize.
 Artists may choose to make their work(s) available for sale through the sales system facilitated by Midsumma Festival.
 No commissions are taken on artworks sold and Midsumma Festival takes no responsibility for soliciting the sale of artworks.

 If sold, artists are responsible for packaging their work ready for transfer of ownership at the conclusion of the exhibition.
 Failure to do so will incur a $50 packaging fee taken from the sale of the artwork.

 Artwork that is not collected by the purchaser within 3 months of the exhibition closing will be returned to the artist.
 In this instance, ownership of the artwork will transfer back to the artist and the artist will retain the income from the sale (or deposit in the instance that only a deposit was made by the purchaser).

 When applying online you will be asked to provide the following information:

 - The artist’s name, contact details and other personal information;

 - ABN (if applicable) and GST status;